Riemann matrices and endomorphism rings of algebraic Riemann surfaces

 INPUT:

-• differentials – a list of polynomials.
+• differentials – list of polynomials

-• integration_method – (default: 'heuristic').
-String specifying the integration method to use.
+• integration_method – (default: 'heuristic') string specifying the integration method to use.
 The options are 'heuristic' and 'rigorous'.

 OUTPUT: